-Although Theorem \ref{theorem:consistent-structure-learning} establishes the consistent reconstruction of the peeling algorithm for the super-graph $S$, it does not provide any uncertainty measure of the presence of some directed edges of the true DAG.
-In what follows, we will develop a theory for hypothesis tests to make valid inference concerning directed edges of interest.
+Theorem \ref{theorem:consistent-structure-learning} establishes the consistent reconstruction by the peeling algorithm for the ARG.
+Yet, it does not provide any uncertainty measure for the presence of some directed edges in the true DAG.
+In what follows, we will develop an asymptotic theory for hypothesis tests concerning directed edges of interest.

-\subsection{Inferential theory}
+\subsection{Inferential Theory}